Watershed (broadcasting): Chile

 In Chile, prior to the establishment of content rating systems in 1993, watershed was the only way that television networks used to separate adult programs from the rest of the schedule.
 Back then, adult programming could only air after 21:30 (which, on most networks, coincided with the end of prime-time newscasts).
 It was later moved to 22:00.
 The Consejo Nacional de Televisión requires all networks (even pay TV channels based in Chile) to broadcast a warning shortly before the watershed (either as a standalone ident or as a lower-third); if they skip the warning, they risk facing a fine.
 Broadcasting the warning late also results in a fine, with TV+ receiving one in December 2020.
 The adult-programming period ends at 6:00 (though most networks ended it right after sign-off, as 24/7 stations weren't common prior to 2022).

 In April 2024, the CNTV's president, Mauricio Muñoz, revealed in an interview that the Asociación Nacional de Televisión, the Defensoría de la Niñez and other institutions solicited the regulator to move the watershed from 22:00 to 21:00.
 Reasons for the change included sleep-related health issues on children with the old watershed, and prime-time newscasts becoming more violent and crime-focused.
 The proposal was approved on 10 October 2024, though it was said it would only be moved once it was published on the Diario Oficial.
 The watershed was officially moved on 5 November 2024.

 Czech Republic

 In the Czech Republic, only programmes that "can be watched by children" can be aired until 22:00.
 After 22:00, adult-oriented programmes may be aired.
-They have to be marked with star on either corner of image.
-Notably Jednicka (CT1) and Dvojka (CT2) are among to include this logo until 2007.
+They had to be marked with star on either corner of image.
+Notably Czech Television stations (ČT1 and ČT2) were among to include this logo until 2007.